r-craig73/form-letter/readme.md

 # form-letter
+## 1/10/2018

 ## GitHub repository: https://github.com/r-craig73/form-letter

 #### By Ron Craig (https://github.com/r-craig73) & Alex Ficklin (https://github.com/AlexFicklin)

 ## Description
-#### Epicodus lesson - Make a form letter where the user inputs the sender's name, text and the user's name.
+#### Epicodus lesson - Create a form letter where the user inputs the sender's name, text and the user's name.
 The user receives a letter addressed to the sender.

 ## Setup
 * Clone the repository